nickjbrowning/cscs-docs/docs/access/ssh.md

     pip install -r requirements.txt
     ```

-    Therafter, activate the venv before using the script:
+    Thereafter, activate the venv before using the script:

     ```bash
     source mfa/bin/activate
     python cscs-keygen.py
     ```

-For both approaches, follow the on screen instructions that require you to enter your username, password and the six-digit OTP from the authentifactor app on your phone.
+For both approaches, follow the on screen instructions that require you to enter your username, password and the six-digit OTP from the authenticator app on your phone.
 The script generates the key pair (`cscs-key` and `cscs-key-cert.pub`) in your `~/.ssh` path:

 ```bash